lightning-sprinkle/lightning-sprinkle-user-service/README.md

 There are a couple of security measures taken in place, depending on the mode the application runs in.
 1. **Strict:** Every publisher needs to ask permission once to request money (whitelist)
 2. **Organization:** Every publisher with an OV or EV certificate can request money.
+Which means that the publisher has a government registration somewhere.
 3. **Any:** Any publisher can request money, but not the ones on the blacklist.

 Paymetns are throttled to a certain amount per hour, which makes it also for trusted publisher impossible to empty your wallet.